You are here

 - Ph.D.
 Polish Academy of Sciences, 1974

-mechanics of materials, theoretical soil mechanics, rock mechanics, and environmental geomechanics, theory of plasticity
+mechanics of materials, theoretical soil mechanics, rock mechanics, theory of plasticity, multi-physics processes in geomechanics, nuclear waste disposal, energy and environmental geomechanics

 - CEE 302L: Introduction to Soil Mechanics

 - CEE 520: Continuum Mechanics

 - CEE 690: Advanced Topics in Civil and Environmental Engineering

 - NEUROSCI 493: Research Independent Study 1